Panna National Park Safari Booking

 Tree species including Tectona grandis, Diospyros melanoxylon, Madhuca indica, Buchnania latifolia, Anogeissus latifolia, Anogeissus pendula, Lanneacoro mandelic, Boswellia serrata, etc. are among the distinctive floral species of this region.
 Lantana camera, Grewia sp., Nyctanthusarbortristis, Ixora sp., Zyziphusmauritiana, Zyziphusoenoplea, etc. are some examples of important shrub species.
 Apludamutica, Themedaquadrivalvis, Meteropogoncontortus, Arishtida sp., etc. are the main grass species.

-In all of the Panna Tiger Reserve’s zones, open Jeep safaris are easily accessible, however, you must schedule your safari in advance to ensure that the chosen Gate will be open for greater big cat sightings.
+In all of the Panna Tiger Reserve’s zones, open Jeep safaris are easily accessible, however, you must schedule your safari in advance to ensure that the chosen gate will be open for greater big cat sightings.

 Canter Safari is well-known in the Madla zone.
 However, it is only advised that you go on a Canter Safari if you do not have a permit for the Open Jeep Safari.